netorcai/netorcai/doc/metaprotocol.md

 ### GAME_ENDS
 This message type is sent from **netorcai** to **clients**.

-It tells the clients that the game is finished.
+It tells the client that the game is finished.
-Clients can safely close the socket after receiving this message.
+The client can safely close the socket after receiving this message.

 Fields:
 - `winner_player_id` (integral non-negative number or -1):